NeuroTechX/moabb/docs/source/README.md

 ### Pipelines

 Pipeline defines all steps required by an algorithm to obtain predictions.
-Pipelines are typically a chain of sklearn compatible transformers and end with an sklearn compatible estimator.
+Pipelines are typically a chain of sklearn compatible transformers and end with a sklearn compatible estimator.
 See [Pipelines](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) for more info.